Gulf Coast & Tennessee River Boating

 Alabama Boat Registration Fees

-All motorized boats must be registered with the Alabama DCNR Marine Resources Division.
-Fees are based on vessel length.
+All motorized boats must be registered with the ADCNR.
+Registration is valid for one year and is based on vessel length.

 True Cost of Boat Ownership in Alabama